 These conversations are shaped by the 6 pou (pillars) of the Mata Ārahi Manomano Career Pathways Framework.
 This framework respects the principles of Te Tiriti o Waitangi, blending a te ao Māori perspective with career development theory and practice.
 It promotes a partnership model focused on ākonga (learners), with three atua (deities) – Hiwa-i-te-Rangi, Maui, and Tāne-au-kaha – serving as guardians.
 The essence of each atua is reflected in the six pou: Aroha, Aspiration, Adventure, Attitude, Action, and Angitu.

-We aim to conduct 100 interviews, capturing the diverse experiences and pathways of Māori, Pacific, and Tangata Whaikaha in the Service sector.
+We aim to conduct multiple interviews, capturing the diverse experiences and pathways of Māori, Pacific, and Tangata Whaikaha in the Service sector.
 If you know someone who fits this description, encourage them to get in touch and share their inspiring story.

 As a 17-year-old, Ayla was accepted to attend the Defence Careers Experience (a programme similar to School to Skies).
 This exposed her to the three Defence Forces: Army, Navy and Air Force.
 From this adventure, Ayla developed the aspiration and took action to join the Air Force.